 All and all, it seems to me that Georgia is still struggling to find its place in the world.

-On the one hand, it wants to be part of ‘modern’ Europe… and I think we Westerners can learn a thing or two from Georgia and the Georgians.
+On the one hand, it wants to be part of ‘modern’ Europe… and I think we Westerners can learn a thing or two from Georgia and Georgians.
 On the other hand, it has distinct peculiarities which others in Europe would find arcane and not of this century.
 Personally, I am more charmed by the ‘old’ Georgia (although I could do without the smoking).
-However I urge you to come see for yourself.
+However, I urge you to come to see for yourself.
 This country, and especially its people, deserve it.

 Have you ever been to Georgia?
 What did you think of the country and its people?
 Share your story in the comments.